wp-plugins/ewww-image-optimizer/readme.txt

 = Theme Images =

-In the Appearance menu, it is now possible to optimize all of the images within your current theme (you must have permissions to edit themes).
-If you are using a child theme, the images for the parent theme will also be optimized.
-If the theme is updated, you will need to re-optimize, so it is recommended that you contact the theme author if you find significant savings are possible.
+Use the Optimize option in the Appearance to optimize all of the images within your current theme (and the parent theme if you are using a child theme).

 = NextGEN Gallery =